HaoRanPu/HaoRanPu.github.io/README.md

    - Markdown is a simple yet powerful markup language used for formatting text.
 Acquiring knowledge about Markdown is essential for effectively utilizing it to format your resume.
 Familiarity with Markdown syntax allows you to structure your resume content efficiently, enhancing readability and presentation.
 To aid in your understanding of Markdown or to provide guidance for beginners, I have included some Markdown resources in the "[More Resources](#more-resources)" section.
 3. GitHub Account
    - Hosting a resume on GitHub requires a GitHub account.
 If you don't have one, sign up for a free account on [GitHub's website](https://github.com/).
 Having a GitHub account allows you to create repositories, upload files, and showcase your projects, including your resume.
-4. Prepared Resume
+4. Prepared Resume in Markdown
    - Before proceeding, ensure you have your resume prepared in Markdown style.

-## Instructions
+## Concept from Etter's Book

 ### **Why use a lightweight markup language?**